There Are Many Lessons to Learn from California’s DUI Statistics

 These numbers show that driving under the influence is a significant problem in California.
 However, it would appear that advocates and other groups make it out to be a far greater problem than it actually may be.
 Statistics also show us that more than 525 percent of those arrested on suspicion of a DUI are not actually convicted.

-If you or a loved one has been arrested on suspicion of drunk driving in Southern California, you cannot underestimate the value of having a skilled DUI defense lawyer on your side.
+If you or a loved one has been arrested on suspicion of drunk driving in Orange County, you cannot underestimate the value of having a skilled DUI defense lawyer on your side.
 A knowledgeable and skilled defense lawyer will treat you as a person, not as a statistic.
 Our defense lawyers genuinely care about your case.
 Call our law offices to discuss your case at no cost.